Ujjayi Breath

 There is a second mechanism running alongside the physiological one, and it is psychological.
 Ujjayi gives the mind something to listen to.
 A steady, audible breath is a remarkably effective focal point: subtle enough to require attention, consistent enough to reward it.
 Where techniques like Box Breathing use counting as the anchor, ujjayi uses sound.
 Many practitioners find sound easier to follow over longer stretches because there is nothing to track or remember.
 You simply listen.

-Together, the slowing and the listening produce the practice's characteristic quality: not a dramatic shift in state, but a quiet gathering of attention into rhythm.
+Together, the slowing, the listening, and the steadying under effort produce the practice's characteristic quality: not a dramatic shift in state, but a quiet gathering of attention into rhythm, whether you are sitting still or moving through a sequence.

 The Protocol

+It is usually easiest to learn ujjayi sitting still, before asking it to do anything else.
 Sit comfortably with the spine upright but not rigid.
 A cross-legged seat, a chair, or a kneeling posture all work.
-Close your mouth and breathe through the nose throughout.
+Close the mouth and breathe through the nose throughout.

-To find the constriction, try this first with the mouth open: exhale as if fogging up a mirror, drawing the breath slowly across the back of the throat with a soft "haaa" sound.
-Notice the sensation of the throat slightly engaged.
-Now close the mouth and produce the same breath through the nose, keeping that throat sensation.
-The exhale becomes audible, like a gentle whispered hush.
+To find the constriction, try it first with the mouth open: exhale as if fogging up a mirror, drawing the breath slowly across the back of the throat with a soft "haaa" sound.
+Notice the throat slightly engaging.
+Now close the mouth and make the same breath through the nose, keeping that throat sensation.
+The exhale becomes audible, a gentle whispered hush.
 Then bring the same quality to the inhale.

 The sound should be soft.
-A common phrase is that someone sitting next to you might just hear it; someone across the room should not.
-If you find yourself straining, or if the sound becomes loud or scratchy, the constriction is too tight.
+A common guide is that someone sitting next to you might just hear it, while someone across the room should not.
+If you find yourself straining, or the sound turns loud or scratchy, the constriction is too tight.
 Soften it.

 Begin with five to ten minutes.
-There is no need for precise counting at first, though many practitioners gravitate naturally toward inhales and exhales of roughly equal length, somewhere between four and six seconds each.
-Some people enjoy lengthening the exhale slightly, in which case Extended Exhale Breathing offers a useful adjacent practice.
+There is no need for precise counting at first, though many people gravitate naturally towards inhales and exhales of roughly equal length, somewhere between four and six seconds each.
+Some prefer to lengthen the exhale slightly, in which case Extended Exhale Breathing is a useful adjacent practice.

 The most common beginner mistake is trying too hard.
-Ujjayi is not a performance technique.
+Ujjayi is not a performance.
 There should be no Darth Vader straining, no forced volume, no clenched throat.
-If the sound is harsh, or if the chest feels tight, you have overshot.
+If the sound is harsh or the chest feels tight, you have overshot.
 Quieter, slower, and more relaxed is almost always the right correction.

-In practice, sessions tend to settle into a rhythm of their own.
-After a few minutes the body often takes over the pacing, the sound becomes almost automatic, and the practitioner moves from doing ujjayi to simply being in it.
+In practice, sessions tend to find a rhythm of their own.
+After a few minutes the body often takes over the pacing, the sound becomes almost automatic, and you move from doing ujjayi to simply being in it.

-Top tip - check out the lovely instruction video from Yoga Adriene linked in the resources below.
+Top tip: have a look at the lovely instruction video from Yoga with Adriene linked in the resources below.

 Clinical Nuance

-The clearest research on ujjayi specifically comes from a 2013 study by Mason and colleagues comparing slow breathing with and without the throat constriction.
-They found that slow breathing, with or without ujjayi, increased cardiac-vagal baroreflex sensitivity and oxygen saturation, with the largest effects coming from slow breathing using equal inhale and exhale times.
+The clearest research on ujjayi specifically comes from a 2013 study by Mason and colleagues, comparing slow breathing with and without the throat constriction.
+They found that slow breathing, with or without ujjayi, increased cardiac-vagal baroreflex sensitivity and oxygen saturation, with the largest effects coming from slow breathing at equal inhale and exhale times.
 Adding ujjayi did not produce a clear additional gain on those measures.
-The authors suggested that the slight extra effort required by the throat constriction may partly counteract the parasympathetic shift that slow breathing alone produces.
+The authors suggested that the slight extra effort of the throat constriction may partly offset the parasympathetic shift that slow breathing alone produces.

-Ujjayi is not a magic technique with unique physiological powers.
-What it is, however, is a remarkably good way to slow the breath.
-Beginners often struggle to maintain a five-or-six-breaths-per-minute rate without something to hold their attention.
-The constriction provides exactly that: a tactile and auditory cue that keeps the breath naturally extended and the mind naturally engaged.
+So ujjayi is not a magic technique with unique physiological powers.
+What it is, instead, is a remarkably good way to slow the breath.
+Beginners often struggle to hold a rate of five or six breaths a minute without something to occupy their attention, and the constriction provides exactly that: a tactile and auditory cue that keeps the breath naturally extended and the mind naturally engaged.
 The benefit is real but largely indirect, working through the well-established effects of paced breathing, attentional focus, and exhalation control.

-What can be said with confidence is that ujjayi is a safe, accessible way to access the well-documented benefits of slow breathing, with the added gift of a built-in attentional anchor.
+What can be said with confidence is that ujjayi is a safe, accessible way to reach the well-documented benefits of slow breathing, with the added gift of a built-in anchor that holds up whether you are sitting quietly or moving through a demanding sequence.

 Safety & Cautions